 More experienced investors who are comfortable choosing and placing their own trades can enjoy even greater savings on fees (not to mention a larger menu of ESG assets to invest in) by using one of the best online brokerages in Canada, such as Questrade or Wealthsimple Trade.

 Our top choice is Questrade because it offers free ETF purchases and stock trading for as little as $4.95.
 Plus, you can get $50 in free trades when you start using Questrade.

 But if you’re looking to cut costs to the bone, another good option is Wealthsimple Trade — a mobile-only app that allows clients to buy and sell stocks and ETFs for free.
-Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $10 cash bonus + $0 commission trades.
-All you have to do is deposit $100 and buy $100 worth of stock within the first 45 days.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $25 cash bonus + $0 commission trades.
+All you have to do is deposit and trade at least $150.

 ESG Funds to Buy

 With more and more ESG funds coming on the market, it’s difficult for investors to know which ETFs are best for their needs.